2020 Cost Guide for a Home Remodel in Atlanta

 How much an Atlanta kitchen remodel costs per square foot

 The typical quote detailing costs to remodel a minor kitchen in Atlanta ranges between $20,000 to $30,000 for a 200-square-foot space which includes labor and rough materials such as drywall.
 This number doesn’t budge all that much because it is mostly calculated on installation rather than materials.
-In a lower-end kitchen remodel, it’s a good idea to keep lighting where it is while refreshing the fixtures, according to Sweeten expert Kimberly.
-For a mid to high-end budget, you should be able to change the location of lights.
+In a budget kitchen remodel, it’s a good idea to keep lighting where it is while refreshing the fixtures, according to Sweeten expert Kimberly.
+For a mid-grade to high-end budget, you should be able to change the location of lights.

 Additional material costs include elements such as replacing cabinet fronts, a basic granite countertop, basic lighting, energy-efficient appliances, faucets, and resilient flooring.
 For example, you could go for a good value kitchen appliance package with a dishwasher, fridge, microwave, and oven for $3,500 from Home Depot.
 A similar package from high-end brands could set you back $20,000.

-- Mid-range kitchen: Expect the average mid-range kitchen renovation to come in around $175 psf or $35,000 for the Atlanta area.
+- Mid-grade kitchen: Expect the average mid-grade kitchen renovation to come in around $175 psf or $35,000 for the Atlanta area.
 A 200-square-feet space would reveal laminate countertops, a 15-square-foot island, semi-custom wood cabinets, and a double stainless steel sink with a standard single-lever faucet.
 It also contained a built-in microwave, dishwasher, and custom lighting.
 Keeping your layout the same will be the biggest factor in keeping your budget down.

 - High-end kitchen renovations came in at around $325 psf or $65,000.
 A 200-square-foot kitchen would include custom cabinets, built-in sliding shelves, stone countertops, and imported tile backsplashes.
-The appliances were also kicked up a few notches to include a commercial-grade cooktop and vent hood as well as upscale faucets and a water filtration system.
+The appliances were also kicked up a few notches to include a commercial-grade cooktop and vent hood as well as high-end faucets and a water filtration system.

 (Above) Remodels by Atlanta-based Sweeten contractor Dennis